 • Required Pre-Application Deadline: May 5, 2021

 • Invitation to Submit an Application: June 2021

 Areas of Interest

 Principal Investigator (PI) must be at or above the level of Assistant Professor (or equivalent).
 An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by, or affiliated with, an eligible organization.

-The anticipated direct costs budgeted for the entire period of performance for an FY20 LCRP Investigator-Initiated Translational Research Award will not exceed $400,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY21 LCRP Investigator-Initiated Translational Research Award will not exceed $600,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.